 - QI Macros will perform the calculations for you:

-Interpreting the Results: Since p (0.989) is greater than alpha (0.05), we cannot reject the null hypothesis (accept the null hypothesis) that the reaction times are the same.
+Since p (0.989) is greater than alpha (0.05), we cannot reject the null hypothesis that the reaction times are the same.
+In laymans terms we "accept the null hypothesis" - the reaction times are "the same".

 Start running Friedman tests in just minutes.

 Friedman tests are one of many statistical tests included in QI Macros add-in for Excel.